 - Think about search phrases and keywords to your work and use them in your abstract.
 This will help others to find your work quickly as it will more likely appear at the top of search result listing. - PhD students who have only started their projects (do not have results) and wish to present outlines of these projects may write their abstract based on first three sections, namely: motivation, problem statement and approach, which thy plan. - Meet the word count limitation.
-The word limit for the KIT-PhD-Symposium 2009 is 200 words, which is a commonly used prescription.
+A commonly used prescription is 200 words, which corresponds to 1000-1500 characters.

-These are concise guidelines, for more information please, ask Prof Google.
+These are only concise guidelines, for more information please, ask Prof Google.